-Like it or not, it takes time for a property to grow in value.
-If you’re relying on the market to lift the value of your home, you could be waiting for a very long time.
+If you’re relying on the market to increase your house value, you could be waiting for a very long time.

-The good news is that you can ‘force’ the growth on your property by making some minor renovations even when the market isn’t working in your favour.
+Instead, you may be able to “force” growth in your property by making some minor renovations even when the market isn’t working in your favour.

-Whether you’re planning to sell or simply want to access your equity, there are a few simple and cheap things that you can do quickly to increase the value of your home.
+Whether you’re planning to sell or simply want to access your equity, there are a few simple and cheap things that you can with your property.

 Before you get started, you need to be clear about why you’re renovating.
 This could be to: